MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 index  = 30 mod 25 = 5
 2. Insert into hash table (105, Anthony )
 index = 105 mod 25 = 5

+- if we have same index then that is a collision we can handle it in different was as explained below

 ## Collisions Handling